 Does the new Tax Summaries Tool consider my householding settings in Kindful?

 No. The new Tax Summaries Tool creates one tax summary PDF per individual contact record in Kindful.
-To use householding features (i.e. if you want contacts in the same household to be merged into one tax summary letter), go to Contacts, enter in the filters "Gave In Year:" then the corresponding year, and then select Mail Merge on the right sidebar.
+To use householding features (i.e. if you want contacts in the same household to be merged into one tax summary letter), go to Contacts, enter in the filters "Has Transaction In Year:" then the corresponding year, and then select Mail Merge on the right sidebar.
+Only the spouse marked as head of household will hold the household transactions, because only their data will come through on the transaction tags used in a mail merge.
+This means that only one of the records generated in a mailing where the option to send to household is selected will contain all of the gifts.

 Which letter template does the new Tax Summaries Tool use?